edphelps/TRU/readme.md

 # Axios details

-All calls to axios/ajax set a
+All calls to axios/ajax that load page data are cancelled if a second request is made.
+Example:  a user repeatedly clicks a menu choice to reload a page OR a user quickly moves to another page before the first page completed its AJAX call.

 # Data